robin-dc/Facebook-UI-Clone-React/README.md

 # Facebook UI Clone React : Overview
 I have spent quite a while recreating Facebook UI Clone using React, and I am thrilled to present version 2.0.0.
-The journey to complete this project using a framework has been challenging, but the perseverance has paid off.
+The journey to complete this project in a framework has been challenging, but the perseverance has paid off.
 Though the process may have seemed slow, I am delighted to have accomplished this milestone.

 <br>